aleph2c/miros-rabbitmq/docs/_sources/how_it_works2.rst.txt

 * A green dot is placed near an event that has been subscribed to and has been published somewhere else in the software system.
-It is green, like a green light; it is time to go, to act on the event.
+It is green, like a green light; it is time to go.

 The payloads of the published and subscribed events act as an interface for this asynchronous API.
 To keep things clean, all payloads will exist as named